shanjin14/MLND_Capstone/capstone_report_Ed1.md

 #### Domain Background of Machine Learining in manufacturing testing.
 The proposal domain is in the manufacturing testing field.
 In most of the mass production manufacturing, testing are part of the manufacturing process which help to ensure product quality and reliability.
 At the same time, testing also involve higher cost to the manufacturer and time consuming.
 The proposed project is to examine the prediction of the testing time required based on the all the available features.
-The proposed project is based on the Kaggle competitions: https://www.kaggle.com/c/mercedes-benz-greener-manufacturing/
+The proposed project is based on the Kaggle competitions: [Mercedes-Benz Greener Manufacturing] (https://www.kaggle.com/c/mercedes-benz-greener-manufacturing/).
 We will use the data from this competition to examine different machine learning method in making prediction.